Gold and silver prices down in Azerbaijan

 By Rovshan Badalov – Trend:

-The price of palladium decreased in comparison with the previous figure by 21.7685 manats to 2,575.9250 manats per ounce.
+The price of palladium increased in comparison with the previous figure by 6.7915 manats to 2,582.7165 manats per ounce.

 |